Sexuality and gender identity–based cultures

 Sexuality and gender identity-based cultures are subcultures and communities composed of people who have shared experiences, backgrounds, or interests due to common sexual or gender identities.
 Among the first to argue that members of sexual minorities can also constitute cultural minorities were Adolf Brand, Magnus Hirschfeld, and Leontine Sagan in Germany.
 These pioneers were later followed by the Mattachine Society and the Daughters of Bilitis in the United States.

-Not all persons of various gender and sexual orientations identify or affiliate with a particular subculture.
-Reasons include geographic distance, unawareness of the subculture's existence, fear of social stigma, or personal preference to remain unidentified with sexuality- or gender-based subcultures or communities.
-Some have suggested that the identities defined by the Western heterosexualized cultures are based on sexuality, have serious flaws, and often leave no space for the public to discuss these flaws of gender and sexuality.
-This leaves many rejecting these identities in large numbers, often while disowning their own sexual needs and possibly subjecting them to be classified under what they may consider misclassified sexual identities.
+Not all individuals of various gender and sexual orientations self-identify with or participate in a particular subculture.
+Reasons include geographic distance, unawareness of the subculture's existence, fear of social stigma, or personal preference for privacy.
+Some have suggested that the identities defined by the Western heterosexualized cultures are based on sexuality that have serious flaws and often limit public discussion.
+The lack of inclusive spaces can lead to peopling rejecting who they are and ignoring their own sexual needs.
+This rejection can lead to people being classified under sexual identities that doesn't feel representative to them as a person.

+These cultures continue to evolve.
+For example, Greece recently legalized same-sex marriage, taking a huge step for an Orthodox country.

-LGBT culture
+LGBTQ culture

+LGBTQ+ is an abbreviation and umbrella term encompassing Lesbian, Gay, Bisexual, Transgender, Queer, and related identities.
+The term originated in the United States and broadly encompasses all related identities not explicitly represented by a letter in the acronym.

-LGBT culture is the common culture shared by lesbian, gay, bisexual, and transgender people and communities.
-It is sometimes referred to as "queer culture" or "gay culture", but the latter term can also be specific to gay men's culture.
+LGBTQ+ culture refers to the shared culture by people in the community.
+It is sometimes simply referred to as "queer culture" or "gay culture", but the latter term can also be specific to gay men's culture.

-LGBT culture varies widely by geography and the identity of the participants.

-Elements often identified as being common to the culture of gays, lesbians, bisexuals, and transgender people include:
+LGBTQ culture varies widely by geography and the identity of the participants.
+Elements often identified as being common to the culture include: